matteobarbera/mavlab_wiki_fork/Lab-standards.md

 # About

-# Why
+## Why

-Standarization, The issue
+## Standardization, the issue

-How - Inventory
+## How - Inventory

-What
+## What

-##Benefits

- of standarization
+## Benefits

+The benefits of some form of standardization

-## Contra
+## Contra Standardization

-#Procedures

-#Materials

-#Suppliers

-#OSs

-#Hardware
+Not in all cases is a standarization wished for ...

+# Procedures

+* papers
+* videos
+* PR
+* public aperance

+# Materials

+# Suppliers

-# Airfames
+# OS's

+RFC, more can be added of specific need

+* Ubuntu 16.04 64 bit
+* Ubuntu 18.04 64 bit
+* Ubuntu 32/64bit if embedded
+* MS Win10

-# Batteries
+# Hardware

+## Airframes

+First to be said if you develop new contro new airfoild new thins, no need to adher to any airframe standard

+But if you use the airframe to perform other control resers or vision base experiment we have

+* Bebop1
+* Bebop2
+* Mambo
+* Disco
+* Trashcan
+* Crazyfly

-## Charging
+## Battery Charging

+## Battery Storage

-## Connectors
+## Battery Connectors

+* 1s, three different types

-* Battery connectors: XT60
+* 2s
+RFC  These or these

+* 3s - 6s

+Battery for 3 to 6 S connectors: XT60 more amps then 2x XT60 side by side ;)
-      Why: Les time spend on
-           So they can be used without conversion Solder everywhere over time
+Why: Less time spend on So they can be used without conversion Solderd everywhere over time
-De-chargers for battery
-Why: * better progress fro studens not lef with Dead batteries
-* save costs for no

 # RX Receivers:

-Standarize on FrSky RX
+Standardize on FrSky RX or FrSky compatible
+Which: X-XSR
-Why: God range, ?Reliable?, Telemetry back, open protocol, cheap, available
+Why: Good range,  telemetry backoption, open protocol, cheap, available, open software flashable
 How: Buy a bunch
 What about delfly: FrSky XM cpp or Sbus these ones can replace the current deltang

+Must adhere to new EU rules LBT ETSI v1.8.1
 ALL receivers in the lab should be FrSky or compatible, if not the AC should get another RX

 # RX behaviour

+# RX Output signal
 ## RX indication light colors

 # RX FIRMWARE

 # Data Transmission